Kevinle76/Myopia_Clusters/README.md

   4.2 Recommendation:

-  Using a bigger dataset and spliting the data into Test and Training to test the above models and others to be able to make more accurate predictions and clustering.
+  Using a bigger dataset and spliting the data into Test and Training to test the above models to be able to make more accurate predictions and clustering.